Xonshiz/ReadComicOnline-Downloader/README.md

 #FUTURE FEATURES :
-2.)
-Option to download particular Issues from a series.

-3.)
+1.)
 Option to download particular Issues from a series.

 #CHANGELOG :
 1.)
 Re-Wrote the whole script for better understanding and flow.